King's College London

 While every effort will be made to accommodate your course selections, Arcadia University cannot guarantee placement in any course.
 Your first choices may not be available due to schedule changes, time conflicts or cancellations.
 Alternate course approval and flexibility is extremely important.
 You will have two weeks to change your classes upon arrival if necessary, but availability may be limited at that time.

-The courses available to study abroad students are located on King's College website:
+The courses available to study abroad students are located on King's College London's website:

 - Click on “by subject area” to link up directly with King’s course offerings by subject area.